 Learning SEO terminology is one of the first steps to becoming confident in search engine optimization.
-This page breaks down essential SEO terms in beginner-friendly language so you can follow tutorials, apply strategies, and start optimizing with clarity.
+This guide breaks down essential terms in beginner-friendly language, helping you follow tutorials, apply strategies, and begin optimizing with clarity.
+Rather than memorizing everything at once, focus on understanding the key ideas and return to this page as needed for quick reference.

 SEO stands for Search Engine Optimization.
 It is the process of improving your website so that search engines can find and recommend it more easily.
 A good way to think of SEO is like building a clear map.
 If search engines can follow your content and understand its purpose, they are more likely to guide others to it.